Please also refer to Denver Water’s Capital Projects Construction Standards details 32054, 33282 and 33283.

 - Backflow assembly enclosure (heated or non-heated) with service line address posted.

 - Drain valve/control valve must be a maximum of 2 feet downstream of RP BFPA.

 - Concrete pad must be 4 inches thick.
 Top of concrete slab must be 1 inch above finished grade.

-- Branch lines for domestic use, as outlined in the Denver Water Engineering Standards (see Chapter 5), are not allowed off irrigation service lines.
+- Branch lines for domestic use, as outlined in Denver Water’s Engineering Standards (see Appendix D), are not allowed off irrigation service lines.

-- For all service lines 2 inches and smaller, service line material type must be installed, as required in Denver Water’s Capital Projects Construction Standards (33-14-17) and Denver Water’s Engineering Standards (see Chapter 3.10) to the upstream side of the stop-and-waste valve.
-Once downstream of the stop-and-waste valve, service line material type must be provided as required in Denver Water’s Capital Projects Construction Standards (32054, 33282 and 33283).
+- For all service lines 2 inches and smaller, service line material type must be installed as required in Denver Water’s Capital Projects Construction Standards (33-14-17) and Denver Water’s Engineering Standards (see Chapter 3.10) to the upstream side of the backflow preventer.
+Once downstream of the stop and waste valve, service line material type must be provided as required in Denver Water’s Capital Projects Construction Standards (32054, 33282 and 33283).